Conservatives ahead as Iran poll results trickle in - France 24

 Fars said the official turnout figure would be released on Saturday, while official results are not expected to be announced until Sunday.

-Authorities said schools would be closed on Saturday in dozens of urban centres while the count went ahead.
+Schools were closed in dozens of urban centres on Saturday while the count went ahead.

 Iran fell into a deep recession after US President Donald Trump reimposed sanctions following Washington's unilateral withdrawal from a landmark nuclear deal in 2018.